• Skip to primary navigation

 Southern Homemade Chicken and Dumplings

 This recipe isn’t your average chicken and dumplings soup recipe that you’d find at your local Cracker Barrel.
-They use flat dumplings or strips of dough for theirs rather than true Southern homemade dumplings, which are more like drop biscuits.
-It’s kind of like my Chicken Pot Pie with Biscuits but with more of a soup-like texture.
+They use flat dumplings or strips of dough for theirs rather than true Southern homemade dumplings, which are more like homemade drop biscuits.
+It’s kind of like my chicken pot pie made with biscuits but with more of a soup-like texture.

-This recipe has a couple of steps solely dedicated to layering the flavor; otherwise, it can be quite bland.
+This recipe includes a few extra steps purely to build flavor, because chicken and dumplings without depth can be bland.
 The first step is to create a flavorful stew which you do by first browning the chicken.
 We want the skin on the chicken thighs to become golden brown and crispy, but we’re not completely cooking the chicken.
 (You’ll save some of the magical chicken fat for the dumplings)

 Next, you’ll cook the vegetables and add the broth.
 The chicken finishes cooking while simmering in the broth, and then you’ll take it out to shred it and return it to the pot.

 While the stew is amazing, what everyone fights for are the steamed dumplings with their unique texture and flavor.
 You’ll make a biscuit dough using the leftover chicken fat from when you browned the chicken.
-Then drop them right into the steaming hot soup during the last 15 minutes of cooking.
-This prevents them from getting mushy but still gives them enough time to soak up the delicious broth from the chicken stew.
+Then drop them right into the steaming pot during the last 15 minutes of cooking.
+Steaming instead of boiling is what keeps them fluffy instead of falling apart.

-This Southern Style Chicken and Dumplings is one of those classic Southern meals like creamy oyster stew.
+This Southern Style Chicken and Dumplings is one of those classic Southern meals that your grandmother might have made.
 The richness of the broth paired with the lightness of the fluffy dumplings makes this recipe a family favorite.

 A close-up of a bowl of chicken and dumplings, featuring tender shredded chicken, chunks of carrots, and fluffy dumplings in a savory broth.
 The dish is garnished with freshly ground black pepper and chopped herbs.
 A spoon rests in the bowl, ready to serve.